-Oracle Database dynamically computes values for the most essential statistics during DML operations.
+When a DML operation is currently modifying a table, Oracle Database dynamically computes values for the most essential statistics.

 Consider a scenario in which a transaction is currently adding tens of thousands of rows to the oe.orders table.
-Real-time statistics records important changes in statistics, such as maximum column values.
-This enables the optimizer to obtain more accurate cost estimates.
+Real-time statistics keep track of the increasing row count as rows are being inserted.
+If the optimizer performs a hard parse of a new query, then the optimizer can use the real-time statistics to obtain a more accurate cost estimate.